projektmotor/ctrl-space-documentation/en/developer/first_blueprint.md

 We extended the code completions by calling the `cs.extend.addAutocompletion` method.
 For details go to [Code Completion Simplifier](/en/developer/code_completion_simplifiers.md).

-The only thing we have to do now, is reloading the Blueprint library and our new Blueprint will be available in any CSS editor window.
+The only thing we have to do now, is reloading the Blueprint library (usually done automatically) and the new Blueprint will be available in any CSS editor window.

 ![First CTRL+SPACE Blueprint - code completion](/images/first_blueprint_code_completion_available.png "First CTRL+SPACE Blueprint - code completion")